 converting production targets to plot size requirements can be mostly

 guessing.
 Top producing European cultivar chestnut orchards in California

-produce about 2000 pounds per acre.
+produce over 4000 pounds per acre.
 Top producing Chinese cultivar orchards

 produce about 1200 pounds per acre.

 The next step in chestnut orchard design is to select specific cultivars.
 This

 is very important because some cultivars produce very little pollen.
 In many